The write path is your architecture

 )

-The important part is the handler name.
-Search indexing, feed projection, notifications, and analytics are different effects.
-Each needs its own dedupe boundary.
+The handler name is the quiet hero here.
+Search indexing, feed projection, notifications, and analytics are different effects, and each one needs its own dedupe boundary.
+They process the same event, but they are not the same work.

 | Question | Why it matters |